If you’re feeling antsy or in a rut at home, you are not alone.

 “Scent impacts how we experience our space.
 It can trigger our brain receptors to respond calmly, or even with excitement or energy.”

 When our sense of smell has so much influence on how we feel, exploring a new (or perhaps your favorite) scent is the easiest, most impactful way to improve your mood at home.
 Citrus scents are known to energize and uplift.
 Lavender is best-known to calm.

-‘Go-for-the-unexpected’ was our mood when we crafted our Sweet Sage scent.
+‘Go-for-the-unexpected’ was our mood when we crafted our Sweet Sage candle scent.
 It’s a unique blend of sage and woods infused with sweet notes of bergamot.
-This unexpected scent marriage has grown to be one of our favorite scented candles to have in our homes.
+This unexpected scent fusion has grown to be one of our favorite scented candles to have in our own homes!

 2. Experience a new view